Marijuana and Sleep

 Responses for decreased sleep quality

-As you can see above, days 1-3 tend be reported as the worst.
+As you can see above, days 1-5 tend to be the worst.

 When will my sleep quality start to improve in sobriety?

 For those who used to use marijuana regularly, it’s fair to expect an adjustment period after getting sober.
 We also asked people to report when their quality of sleep improved on each milestone they reached: